Randomized Orthogonal Projection Methods for Krylov Subspace Solvers: Introduction

 Solving systems of linear equations of large dimension arise in a variety of applications.
 Given such a system of linear equations

 where $A \in \mathbb{R}^{n \times n}$, $b \in \mathbb{R}^n$, and given a \textit{first guess} $x_0 \in \mathbb{R}^n$, Krylov solvers build the subspace

-where $k \ll n$ and $r_0 = b - A x_0$, and search for an approximation $\breve{x}_k \in \K_k(A,r_0)$ of the solution of~\cref{baseequation} by minimizing some measure of the error (e.g minimizing the residual norm $\|b - A \breve{x}_k\|_2$, minimizing the $A$-norm of the error $\|x - \breve{x}_k\|_A$ for $A$ symmetric positive definite).
+where $k \ll n$ and $r_0 = b - A x_0$, and search for an approximation $\breve{x}_k \in \K_k(A,r_0)$ of the solution of~\cref{baseequation}.
+For example, this approximation can be obtained by minimizing the residual norm $\|b - A \breve{x}_k\|$ or the $A$-norm of the error $\|x - \breve{x}_k\|_A$ when $A$ symmetric positive definite.
 In the Krylov subspace mathematical setting, this minimization is equivalently formulated in terms of orthogonality between the residual and some $k$-dimensional subspace.
 This orthogonality condition is called the Petrov-Galerkin condition.
 Since the canonical basis of the Krylov subspace is expected to be ill-conditioned, using a well conditioned basis of this subspace lies at the heart of Krylov methods.
 For this reason, Krylov solvers usually proceed with a subsequent orthogonalization of the basis of $\K_k(A,r_0)$.

 However most orthogonalization processes of $k$ vectors of $\R^n$ have a $\mathcal{O}(n k^2)$ cost in terms of arithmetic operations.
 This cost is likely to dominate and define the overall cost of the Krylov solver.
 It can be mitigated through the use of a dimension reduction technique called \textit{random sketching}.
 Given a $k$-dimensional vector subspace $\mathcal{V}_k$ of $\R^n$, $k \ll n$, this technique embeds $\mathcal{V}_k$ into $\R^\ell$, $k < \ell \ll n$, through a linear mapping $\Omega \in \R^{\ell \times n}$.
 The number of rows of $\Omega$ is called the \textit{sampling size}.
 One of the features of this linear mapping is that it preserves the inner products between pairs of vectors of $\mathcal{V}_k$, up to a certain tolerance $\epsilon$, with high probability.
 The probability of success, as well as the $\epsilon$ we wish to attain, prescribe the sampling size $\ell$.
 The inner products of two vectors $x, y \in \mathcal{V}_k$ are then performed on their low-dimensional representations $\Omega x, \Omega y$, called their sketches, at a lower computational cost.
 The result is an approximation of the inner products between $x$ and $y$.
 The orthonormalization of $k$ vectors of $\R^n$ vectors is then replaced by an orthonormalization of their $k$ sketches in $\R^\ell$ (\textit{sketched orthonormalization}) for a lesser cost.
 It is then natural to investigate the use of sketched orthonormalization instead of the traditional orthogonalization process inside a Krylov solver.